10 years ago we started Spotted by Locals!

-There’s so much we want to do and so little time, so we don’t look back very often.
-But during our morning meeting we decided to drop all work for a day, remember why we started Spotted by Locals in 2007 and reflect on how we’ve been doing in the 10 years since we cashed our life-savings and hit the road with our old Opel Astra to hunt for Spotters in 20 cities in Europe who believed in our idea and vision….
+We’re not the reminiscing kind of people.
+So much to do and so little time… But I think today is a good day to remember why we started Spotted by Locals in 2007 and reflect on how we’ve been doing in the 10 years since we cashed our life-savings and hit the road with our old Opel Astra to hunt for Spotters in 20 cities in Europe who believed in our idea and vision….
 Are we still relevant?

 Live our dream

 Sanne & I got married in 2006.
 Sanne ran a successful one woman company, I had a good job as a management consultant that I really liked, we had 2 cars, a little dream apartment in Amsterdam, many good friends and lots of fun.
 The next step for us according to our friends & family were obvious: move up on the career ladder, have children, move to a bigger house…

 We weren’t so sure of this.
 As a brainwashed management consultant I saw (and still see) everything as a “project”, so why not our personal future?
 I proposed we kick off this project by both writing down what we wanted out of life.
 Our dreams matched remarkably well.
 Many “brainstorm sessions” (beach walks) later the basics of what we wanted out of life were pretty clear: no kids, to be entrepreneurs, to travel a lot, be free to work & live wherever we want, to do “something meaningful” and “something with people”.

 About half a year later the idea for Spotted by Locals hit us on a city trip to Brussels: a network of city guides for people like us who wanted to skip the tourist highlights and know where locals hang out in cities.
 It matched perfectly with our dream life.